The UK’s second direct air capture plant is pioneering carbon-negative building materials made from CO₂.

 Funded by the UK Department of Energy Security and Net Zero, we are partnering with waste management innovators O.C.O Technology to deploy a first-of-a-kind DAC system at their Wretham facility in Norfolk alongside their Accelerated Carbonation Technology (ACT).

-Scheduled for deployment in 2024, the containerised system will recover 250 tonnes of CO₂ from the atmosphere each year in a first-of-a-kind project turning atmospheric CO₂ and waste fly ash into carbon-negative manufactured limestone — a valuable building material.
+Scheduled to become operational later this year, the containerised system will recover 250 tonnes of CO₂ from the atmosphere each year in a first-of-a-kind project turning atmospheric CO₂ and waste fly ash into carbon-negative manufactured limestone — a valuable building material.

 Deployment